 In addition to your big idea, you need to think about the idea of the Core Emotional Experience, which we talked about all the time in my theatre training.
 You’ve expressed your Big Idea.
 You’ve answered your Big Question, using this story as a tool to explore theme.
 What do you want your reader to put the book down and think or feel?
 In theatre, what do you want the audience saying as the house lights come up and they emerge from the “fictive dream,” as novelist John Gardner calls it, and stagger back into their real lives?
 How do you want to change them?
 What seed of an idea do you want to plant in their imaginations?

-I just spent a lovely weekend in Montpelier, VT for the VCFA Children’s Writing MFA mini-residency.
+I want to share some creative writing tips that jumped out at me while I was in Montpelier, VT for the VCFA Children’s Writing MFA mini-residency.
 Did I mention it was beautiful?
 No?
-Here’s a shot of their cute little capital building (“cute” and “little” are perfect adjectives for Montpelier, the smallest state capital and the only one without a McDonald’s, as six different residents, yes, six, told me):
+Here’s a shot of their cute little capital building:

 Isn’t it gorgeous?
 We had a relaxing weekend of hanging out on the veranda at the Inn at Montpelier, mingling with the locals, meeting current VCFA students and alumna/ae, listening to readings and pitches, and otherwise drinking in the creativity of this little hideaway town.

-One thing that struck me about the program is how dedicated the students and faculty are.
-(Hanging out at the Saturday BBQ were Walter Dean Myers, Tom Wynne-Jones, Coe Booth, M.T.
+One thing that struck me about the program is how dedicated the students and faculty are to developing their creative writing techniques.
+(Hanging out at the Saturday BBQ were Walter Dean Myers, Tim Wynne-Jones, Coe Booth, M.T.
 Anderson, and more…what an amazing roster of talent!)
 But I did notice something that bugs me about MFA programs, and about establishing a writing habit in general.
 This is something I saw much more in my MFA program, and I don’t know to what extent it exists at VCFA, yet this weekend did get me thinking…

 A lot of alumni coming back to Vermont felt liberated, as if they could think, breathe, create again.
 For them, their time at the program was such a richly creative time, and one where they were pushed by their advisers and classmates to really put in the work and get some writing done.
 Apparently, some of them stopped writing or wrote less or felt less driven after graduating.

 The same thing tends to happen to people who can only write between 6 and 8 a.m., or people who can only use a certain computer, or people who can only go to such and such coffee shop, or sit in this one seat, or wear those pajama pants.
-Having writing habits and a writing ritual and ideal circumstances for creative work…that’s all good and fine.
-In fact, having these habits and requirements is much better than having no writing practice at all.
+Having writing habits and a writing ritual and ideal circumstances for creative work…that’s all good and fine, and might actually fall under the umbrella of frequently proffered creative writing tips.
+And, truthfully, having these habits and requirements is much better than having no writing practice at all.

 But there’s also a hidden danger.
 What happens when you leave the MFA program?
 When your seat is taken?
 When the dog eats your pajama pants?
 I know perfectly wonderful writers who have been driven into a serious block when their (self-created, mind) requirements aren’t being met.
+Any development of their creative writing techniques comes to a grinding halt.
 Which brings me to the idea of creativity as this fleeting thing, and my disdain for the idea of writers having some temperamental muse.

-No. Here’s what you do: you sit down and you write.
+No. Here’s one of the only creative writing tips you need: you sit down and you write.
 First, you pay attention to what your mind is saying are your requirements (this mug of coffee, that chair, these pants).
-But what’s more important is that you establish a daily practice of writing.
+But what’s more important is that you establish a daily creative writing practice.
 When something goes wrong and your coffee shop closes because they’re resurfacing their floor, you don’t go into a creative tailspin…you go home or go to the library or sit outside and you keep writing.
 When you graduate from the MFA program, you don’t go into a creative funk, you rally your former peers into a new critique group and you keep going.
 (VCFA people: please know I’m not talking about you…if anything, I’m thinking so much more about my own MFA experience!)

 When you start showing up for work without these obstacles (self-created, again) weighing you down, without a checklist for the Ideal Creative Environment that the world must meet before you can write, that “muse” (your work ethic, actually) will start showing up, too.
 You will, in effect, train yourself to show up creatively every time you show up physically to the page.